spack/spack/lib/spack/docs/packaging_guide.rst

 When a user runs ``spack install``, Spack:

-* Fetches an archive for the correct version of the software
+1. Fetches an archive for the correct version of the software.
-* Expands the archive
+2. Expands the archive.
-* Sets the current working directory to the root directory of the expanded archive
+3. Sets the current working directory to the root directory of the expanded archive.

 Then, depending on the base class of the package under consideration, it will execute a certain number of **phases** that reflect the way a package of that type is usually built.
-The name and order in which the phases will be executed can be obtained either reading the API docs in this manual, or using the ``spack info`` command:
+The name and order in which the phases will be executed can be obtained either reading the API docs at :py:mod:`~.spack.build_systems`, or using the ``spack info`` command:

 .. code-block:: console
     :emphasize-lines: 13,14